neiltesaluna/tinysuccles/content/products/golden-tooth.md

 priceBefore: "$19.95"

 # product shipping specification (weight in grams, dimensions in cm)
-productWeight: 600
+# productWeight: 600
-productWidth: 10
+# productWidth: 10
-productLength: 10
+# productLength: 10
-productHeight: 12
+# productHeight: 12

 # maximum amount users can order
 maxOrder: 4

 # Product Short Description
 shortDescription: "Aloe nobilis which is commonly known as the Golden Tooth, is a species of Crassula from the plant family Asphodelaceae.
-It is a hybrid, of Aloe perfoliata with Aloe brevifolia."
+It is a hybrid, of Aloe perfoliata with Aloe brevifolia.\n\n**This product is available for Local Delivery or Pick Up only*"

 #product ID
 productID: "2"